caap-stats-22/caap-stats-22.github.io/index.md

 # Introduction to Statistics

-This webpage is designed to host all the resources for 2022 CAAP(Chicago Academic Achievement Program) Statistics.
+This webpage is designed to host all the resources for 2022 [CAAP](https://college.uchicago.edu/student-services/chicago-academic-achievement-program) Statistics.

 ## Course Description